 Follower of Agnolo Bronzino, 1540-1560

 John and Jesus both hold the wooden cross.
-Mary and Jesus look at John, which makes John the central focus of the painting.
+Together they have two legs.
+See also symbolism: ONE LEG (click here).
+Mary and Jesus look at John, making him the central figure in this painting.

 Martino Piazza, ca. 1515